material-components/material-components-android/docs/components/BottomSheet.md

 ## Anatomy and key properties

-Bottom sheets have a sheet, content, and, if modal, a scrim.
+Bottom sheets have a sheet, a drag handle, and, if modal, a scrim.

 ![Bottom sheet anatomy](assets/bottomsheet/bottomsheet_anatomy.png)

 1. Sheet
-2. Content
+2. Drag Handle
 3. Scrim (in modal bottom sheets)

+Content can also be added below the drag handle. (see [Using bottom sheets](#using-bottom-sheets))

 ### Sheet attributes